Timmoth/ElkTest/README.md

 ------------
 There are two main components to the Elk Test framework:

 - The ElkTestDevice is a Raspberry Pi Pico flashed with the ElkTest firmware, each of its GPIO pins can be used to read / write data to / from the system under test.
-One pin of which is used to reset the SUT.
-The ElkTestDevice recieves requests from the test runner over a serial connection, these requests allow the tests to set inputs / read values on the SUT.
+One pin of which is used to reset the SUT at the start of each test.
+The ElkTestDevice recieves requests from the test runner over a serial connection, these requests allow the tests to set inputs & assert on outputs.

-- The ElkApi is a dotnet minimal API configured at the start of each test that allows the SUT connected to the same local network to connect & make requests, and the tests can then assert on the requests made.
+- The ElkApi is a dotnet minimal API configured at the start of each test that allows the SUT connected to the same local network to connect & make requests, the tests can then assert on the requests made.

-The tests are written in dotnet using xunit, examples can be seen below.
+Tests are written in dotnet using xunit, examples can be seen below.

 ### Examples:
 ------------